 You can avoid many of the arguments over screen time this summer.
 Here are six steps for how to manage screen time this summer.

-With COVID-19, we’ve already be stuck at home so much this spring.
-The children have been on Zoom or Google Meets for classes, and submitting their work via apps.
+With COVID-19, we’ve been stuck at home so much.
+During distance learning, the children have been on Zoom or Google Meets for classes.

 They are already looking at screens too much, just for school.
 So how can we manage screen time this summer?

 I can already hear it: “Mom can I watch TV?
 Mama can I play games on the iPad?
 Can I watch a movie now?”

 Maybe you’re starting to feel an encroaching sense of dread about summer, too.
 How can you avoid relying on screens?

 You know that when you need to work, the temptation will always be to turn on the TV.
 That’s not always bad – there is a bunch of educational programming.

 But it can be so hard it is to put boundaries on screen time.
 Plus for most children, behavior isn’t great when they have too much screen time either.